sigurdkampevold/media_mood/index.markdown

 ### Does the Mood in the Media Evolve Throughout Time?

 People do talk about their mood swings.
-The topic is a part of the everyday talk, and we want to investigate if such *everydays myths* are present in the quotations of the media as well.
+The topic is a part of the everyday talk, and we want to investigate if such _everydays myths_ are present in the quotations of the media as well.
 To concretize our work, we decided to investigate whether the mood evolves during the week and across the seasons of the year.

 But first, we have to zoom out.
 How should we even be able to draw any conclusions from our data set and analyses, only by doing utilizing libraries for sentiment analysis and making visualizations?
 Luckily, we have a solution.

 ##### Statistical Tests

 To say whether our results are valid, we will utilize statistical tests.
-More precisely, we will use classical *t-tests* and an variant named *Welch's t-test*.
+More precisely, we will use classical _t-tests_ and an variant named _Welch's t-test_.
 In short, these methods test whether the mean of two groups is statistically significantly different.
 Both kind of tests will be used for hypothesis testing, where we will check whether the following null hypothesis is valid:

-*The mean of group one equals the mean of group two.*
+_The mean of group one equals the mean of group two._

-Using the abovementioned methods, we will end up having a *p-value*.
+Using the abovementioned methods, we will end up having a _p-value_.
 This value tells us how statistically significant our results are.
 Or, in other words, the p-value tells us how likely it is, given that the null hypothesis is true, to observe results as extreme, or even more extreme, than what we have observed.

 For our work, we will use a significance level of $1\%$.
 This implies that if the p-value given by the methods is lower than $1\%$, we will conclude that the means of the two groups are different, given the significance level.
 Thus, we will say that the results are statistically significant.

 As this data story is not about statistical tricks and treat, we will leave the subject for now.
 If you would like a deeper a explanation of our methods, you could take a look at our [notebook](https://github.com/epfl-ada/ada-2021-project-gutta-boys).
 However, to sum up, we will test whether the means of two groups are equal: If our results are too unlikely to happen with equal means, we will conclude that our results are significant.
 Puh, that was the boring stuff, now, let us zoom in again!

-[comment]: # (Add link to the correct notebook.)
+[comment]: # "Add link to the correct notebook."

 ##### How Does the Compound Score Evolve?

-As we will use the *compound score* of *Vader* to measure the mood in the media, we head off by looking at it is evolving througout the data set.
+As we will use the _compound score_ of _Vader_ to measure the mood in the media, we head off by looking at it is evolving througout the data set.
 We start by finding the average compound score of each date, resulting in the following plot:

 {% include_relative /_plots/line_comp.html %}

 Looking at the vertical axis, we see that the compound scores are mostly around $0.12$ with some slight variances.
 However, there are some major deviations for the compound scores in 2016.
 The Argus-eyed reader may remember that the data set contains less quotations from the same period as the deviations, with only some hundreds of quotations a day.
 Therefore, it is likely that the deviations results from a lower amount of quotations, giving higher variance.

-##### *The Weekend Effect*
+##### _The Weekend Effect_

-Indeed a part of everyday talk, people believe that their mood get better in the weekend, and also towards the weekend. *The soon weekend-feeling*, *the friday-feeling* and so on, people love the feeling of more autonomony, better sleep and a desired freedom from the stressfull everyday life.
+Indeed a part of everyday talk, people believe that their mood get better in the weekend, and also towards the weekend. _The soon weekend-feeling_, _the friday-feeling_ and so on, people love the feeling of more autonomony, better sleep and a desired freedom from the stressfull everyday life.
 Actually, [researchers](https://www.rochester.edu/news/show.php?id=3525) have found the mood to be better in the end of the week.
 Therefore, we became interested in whether the quotations of the media reflect this as well.

 To get further understanding of the topic, we head off by looking at the number of media quotations each weekday: